Ken Knabb

 Ken Knabb (born 1945) is an American writer, translator, and radical theorist, known for his translations of Guy Debord and the Situationist International.
-His own English-language writings, many of which were anthologized in Public Secrets (1997), have been translated into over a dozen additional languages.
+His own English-language writings, many of which have been anthologized in Public Secrets (1997) and The Joy of Revolution and Related Texts (2026), have been translated into over a dozen additional languages.
 He is also a respected authority on the political significance of Kenneth Rexroth.

 Early life

 Knabb was born in Louisiana in 1945 and raised in Missouri.
 He attended Shimer College from 1961 to 1965, then moved to Berkeley, California, where he took part in the countercultural and radical adventures of the 1960s.
 In 1969, having become disillusioned with the increasingly authoritarian tendencies in the New Left movement, he became an anarchist.
 Later that same year, he discovered some pamphlets by the Situationist International and was so struck by them that he began experimenting with critiques and interventions in a style similar to that of the situationists.
 Over the next few years, he taught himself French in order to read the original situationist writings (most of which were then unavailable in English) and made several extended visits to France to meet various situationist groups and individuals, as well as shorter trips to meet contacts in other European countries and in Japan and Hong Kong.